mariadb-corporation/maxscale-buildbot/README.md

 ### Database configuration

-For production purposes the BuildBot uses the MariaDB database.
+For production purposes, the BuildBot uses the MariaDB database.
 Use the following template to create the database:

 ```mysql
 create database maxscale_buildbot character set utf8 collate utf8_bin;